gbonacini/tssh/README.md

 - From version 0.80: I started to compile this program with Fil-C ( see https://fil-c.org for details);
 - In short, Fil-C is a Clang extension that, "using a combination of concurrent garbage collection and invisible capabilities (InvisiCaps)", permits to obtain builds of C/C++ programs that are memory safe, like Rust programs are;
 - I compiled Fil-C from source but you can obtains some pre-compiled packages from its Github page ( https://github.com/pizlonator/fil-c/ );
+- You also need an OpenSSL version compiled with Fil-C: you can use the "opt bundle" of Fil-C, that includes OpenSSL and its dependencies, or you can compile Fil-C using the proper script that builds also the optional libraries;
 - With Fil-C installed, you can compile this program with it, obtain a memory safe build of tssh;
+- Fil-C compiling is not compatible with WITH_LTO=yes;
 - In order to do that, you have to use configure with the WITH_FILC option specifying the Fil-C path, for example:
 ```shell
  ./configure WITH_FILC=/home/bg/.links/filc++